 The women continue bickering until one mutters ‘SHH’.
 He holds his breath.
 They have noticed his footprints.
 Their heads slowly turn, eyes following the prints until they realise where they stop.
 They look up.
 His eyes meet theirs.
 He jumps down and draws his sword.

 The one who had spoken first looks somewhat older, wiser.
 Her hair is midnight blue, glistening like sapphires in the moonlight.
 The other has a certain innocence about her yet she looks sly, a teasing smirk lingering on her lips.
 Her hair is black with a hint of violet.
-She’s shorter, perhaps an inch or two but definitely smaller.
 They watch him, studying his features, studying his stance, studying his weapons.

 They fight for what feels like hours, their swords dancing dangerously.
 He lunges, they duck, he stabs, they slash.
 He is quick, he is talented.

 One sudden slip means it’s over.
 He falls, sword crashing beside him as he squirms in pain from the wound on his torso.
 The sisters move closer.
-By now he is kneeling before them, begging for mercy.
+He now kneels before them, begging for mercy.

 “Any last words?” the sly one sneers.

 “Please!
 Wait!
 NO!”